animo/minor-blockchain-2020/docs/week-1/getting-started-and-the-basics-of-smart-contracts.md

 ## Ethereum: The Basics

 Next time you and that friend you don't trust decide on a bet, you might want to try using a smart contract to handle the execution.
-But you would need a blockchain network to put it to ensure it has all those great immutable, decentralized and transparent qualities you want.
+But you would need a blockchain network to put it, to ensure it has all those great immutable, decentralized and transparent qualities you want.
 There are different options for what blockchain to use, including setting up your own, however currently for dApps the most widely used network is Ethereum.

 If you visit ethereum.org you will find that _"Ethereum is a global, open-source platform for decentralized applications."_ You can use the established Ethereum network to put your smart contract and use existing nodes to validate and update information.
 Because a blockchain depends on the computational power of the network these nodes are rewarded for participating through digital currency.
 In the Ethereum network this currency is called Ether.
 In next weeks material we will go into more detail about how this actually works.